Your entry into the drawing has been received. Good luck!

 Kevin has been flying since 1997.
 He flies for personal travel as well as working as a contract pilot for corporate and charter operators.

 CFII, author & former NWS meteorologist, founder of EZWxBrief

 Dr. Scott Dennstaedt is an FAA-certificated instrument flight instructor and former NWS research meteorologist specializing in aviation weather training.
-He is the founder of EZWxBrief, your best online source for aviation weather and education (ezwxbrief.com).
-He is a co-author of Pilot Weather: From Solo to the Airlines (http://avwxtraining.com/pilotweatherbook) and has written over 250 articles for various aviation magazines including IFR, Plane & Pilot, Pilot Journal, Flying, Aviation Consumer and Twin & Turbine magazines.
+He is the founder of EZWxBrief.
+Scott is the author of The Skew-T log (p) and Me: A primer for pilots and co-author of Pilot Weather: From Solo to the Airlines and has written over 300 articles for various aviation magazines including IFR, Plane & Pilot, Pilot Journal, Flying, Aviation Consumer and Twin & Turbine magazines.

 Director, New Product Development, CFII